 Sardegna in wine

-• Vitis vinifera grape seeds (the domesticated grape, not the wild one) found in Cabras, on Sardinia’s west coast (📸 Carlo Pelagalli) have been carbon-dated 3,000 years.
+• The seeds of domesticated grapes found in Cabras, on Sardinia’s west coast, have been carbon-dated 3,000 years.

-This discovery proves that the Phoenicians or the Romans were not the first to cultivate grapes or make wine here.
-Instead, and amazingly, it puts us even further back than the Nuragic civilisations.
+This discovery proves that neither the Phoenicians nor the Romans were the first to cultivate grapes or make wine here.

-The Arab incursion which followed was first documented in 705.
+There followed an Arab incursion which was first documented in 705.
 The Arabs retained the Giudicati organisation and continued to manage the island efficiently.
 One pecularity of Sardinian cuisine is that it is not fish-centric, as one might expect.
 This is because coastal communities were inclined to be sacked by Arab raiding parties, so the population settled inland.

 The Sardinian flag, pictured, shows the Quattro Mori or ‘four moors’.
 (Corsica, similarly, has a Moor’s head on its flag.)